enchant3dmango/lugvloei/README.md

     postgresql-db-0   1/1     Running   0          3m39s
     ```

+##### Populating the PostgreSQL Database
-3. Forward the PostgreSQL database port to your local so you can open the database using your favorite database manager.
+1. Forward the PostgreSQL database port to your local so you can open the database using your favorite database manager.
     ```sh
     make pf-postgresql-db
     ```